-WSART is a cognitive-behavioral intervention delivered three times per week over ten weeks to groups of six to twelve juveniles.
+Washington State Aggression Replacement Training (WSART) is a cognitive-behavioral intervention delivered three times per week over ten weeks to groups of six to twelve juveniles.
 To effectively implement WSART in Washington State, motivators were developed to encourage at-risk youth to attend all sessions.
 While there was research on the effectiveness of WSART, there was no blueprint for statewide implementation.
 In Washington State, WSART has now been implemented statewide and researched.

-WSIPP completed research on WSART in January 2004.
-This research examined WSART as provided in Washington to determine if it was cost effective and reduced repeat criminal behavior.
+The WSIPP completed research on WSART in January 2004.
+This research examined WSART's implementation in Washington State to determine if it was cost effective and reduced repeat criminal behavior.
 The report indicated that when WSWSART was delivered with competence and fidelity, recidivism was reduced by 24 percent.
 The full report can be found at their website: www.wsipp.wa.gov.
-These results add emphasis to recent efforts to provide greater quality control for the WSART program.
+These results add emphasis to provide greater quality control for the WSART program.

-As of June 30, 2014, 1,532 court, JRA, Tribal and contracted staff from 30 juvenile court jurisdictions, several Tribes and six JR facilities have completed WSART training.
-Christopher Hayes, a contracted in-state WSART expert, works with a group of Quality Assurance (QA) representatives from each county to advise on the curriculum, training, and implementation of WSART.
-The WSART QA process was redefined in March 2003 and again in 2006 to enhance the level of review and feedback available to local trainers across the state.
-This process for additional QA feedback was in effect for the current reporting period and is making a difference in quality delivery of WSART across the state.
+As of June 30, 2015, 1,532 court, JRA, Tribal and contracted staff from 30 juvenile court jurisdictions, several Tribes and six JR facilities have completed WSART training.
+The WSART Quality Assurance Specialist works with a group of Quality Assurance (QA) consultants to advise on the curriculum, training, and implementation of WSART.
+The WSART QA process was redefined in March 2003, and again in 2006, to enhance the level of review and feedback available to local trainers across the state.
+This process for additional QA feedback was in effect for the current reporting period and continues to improve the quality of delivery of WSART across the state.

-A primary component of this QA enhancement is the addition of consultants who work each month with trainers from each program providing technical assistance and consultation related to model adherence.
-Three site consultants confer by phone with teams of trainers who deliver the intervention across multiple court jurisdictions in relatively close geographic locations.
+A primary component of QA are the consultants who work each month with trainers from each program providing technical assistance and consultation related to model adherence.
+Five site consultants confer by phone with teams of trainers who deliver the intervention across multiple court jurisdictions in relatively close geographic locations.
 Additionally, the consultants review videos of active trainers delivering the intervention.
 Each active trainer is required to be video recorded annually, delivering each of the three program components.
-As with FFT quality assurance, this enhancement is primarily motivated by WSIPP's findings that program fidelity and model adherence are critical nature to achievement of outcomes.
+As with FFT quality assurance, this enhancement is primarily motivated by WSIPP's findings that program fidelity and model adherence are critical to the achievement of outcomes.
 These findings were further supported in the final outcome evaluation.

 Under this plan, a full-time statewide Quality Assurance Specialist oversees the program.
-The WSART program attained the following significant results for the SFY 2014:
+The WSART program attained the following significant results for the SFY 2015:

-- 108 new staff were trained including 43 Tribal members or employees - 95 "Main Trainers" delivered the intervention.

-- 82 percent of the eligible practicing trainers received an annual review. - Trainers achieved a statewide average rating of Competent (delivers the intervention well). - Of the 78 trainers who were rated delivering the intervention, 0% (0) were rated as Not Competent, 13% (10) of the trainers were rated as Borderline Competent, 71% percent (55) were rated Competent, and 17% (13) were rated as Highly Competent.
+- 90 new staff were trained including 43 Tribal members or employees - 74 "Main Trainers" delivered the intervention. - 89 percent of the eligible practicing trainers received an annual review. - Trainers achieved a statewide average rating of Competent (delivers the intervention well). - Of the 74 trainers who were rated delivering the intervention, 1.4% (1) were rated as Not Competent, 9.5% (7) of the trainers were rated as Borderline Competent, 75.1% percent (56) were rated Competent, and 20.3% (15) were rated as Highly Competent.
 Seventeen trainers were not rated because they were in their initial phase of delivering the curriculum.
-The Borderline Competent trainers were placed on improvement plans which when successfully completed returns their rating to competent. - 10 Trainers are currently on Informal Improvement plans.
-No Trainers are on Formal improvement plans.
+The Borderline Competent trainers were placed on improvement plans which when successfully completed returns their rating to competent.
+The Not Competent Trainer was placed on a Formal Improvement plan.
+If they successfully complete the plan and become Competent they will return to training WSART.
+If they do not successfully complete the plan they will be excluded from training WSART.

+7 Trainers are currently on Informal Improvement plans.
+One Trainers is on a Formal improvement plan.